Miracle at the Meadowlands: Giants

 Going into the game, the Giants were 5–6.
 A three-game losing streak on the road had made the team's playoff prospects much dimmer since midseason.
 However, a win at home against the favored Eagles could, the team hoped, reverse the trend and keep an outside shot at a playoff spot alive.

-Despite the team's storied past, the Giants had not played in the postseason since 1963 and had managed only two winning seasons since then: although they were the league's fourth oldest franchise, they were almost a non-entity in the post-merger NFL.
-Their move to New Jersey in 1976 had alienated some longtime fans, even if it made more seats available, while fans had never gone this long without a contender, but despite this, they were still forgiving.

-However, there was little pressure they could bring to bear on the people who could ultimately make changes, longtime team owners Wellington Mara and the heirs of his brother Jack.
-Notably, while Wellington's nephew Timothy J. Mara had legally inherited only a one-sixth stake in the team along with his mother and sister after Jack Mara's death in 1965, in practice the latter two women took no part in the team's day-to-day affairs and effectively left Tim Mara to act as an equal partner in the same way his father had.
+Despite the team's storied past, the Giants had not played in the postseason since 1963 and had managed only two winning seasons since then.
+Although they were the league's fourth oldest franchise, they were, up to that point in time, almost a non-entity in the post-merger National Football League (NFL).
+Their move to New Jersey in 1976 had alienated some longtime fans, even if it made more seats available.
+Most living Giants fans had never gone this long without a contender, but despite this, they were still forgiving.
+However, there was little pressure the fans could bring to bear on the people who could ultimately make changes, longtime team owners Wellington Mara and the heirs of his brother Jack.
+Notably, while Wellington's nephew Timothy J. Mara had legally inherited only a one-sixth stake in the Giants along with his mother and sister after Jack Mara's death in 1965, in practice the latter two women took no part in the team's day-to-day affairs and allowed Timothy to speak for their interests as well as his own.
+This effectively made Timothy an equal partner in the same way his father had been.

-The two men managed team operations closely, but feuded so bitterly with each other that at one point a partition had to be erected between their seats in the owners' box.
-Nevertheless, while the owners bitterly disagreed on football personnel matters in principle they both generally endeavored to keep payroll costs as low as possible, not only in terms of player salaries but also when it came to coaching and scouting.
-In the post-merger era prior to the introduction of free agency, players had limited bargaining power, so it was arguably the owners' reluctance to commit the resources other teams already were to non-playing personnel that was of greater long-term detriment to the Giants' on-field performance.
-The effects of the Maras' parsimony, combined with the uncertainty and instability at the highest managerial level affected the team's play, most significantly when it came to some apparently inexplicable personnel decisions.
+Wellington and Timothy managed team operations closely but feuded so bitterly with each other that at one point a partition had to be erected between their seats in the owners' box.
+Nevertheless, while the owners bitterly disagreed on personnel matters in principle, they both generally endeavored to keep payroll costs as low as possible, not only in terms of player salaries but also when it came to coaching and scouting.
+In the post-merger era prior to the introduction of free agency, Giants players had limited bargaining power, so it was arguably the owners' reluctance to commit the resources other teams already were to non-playing personnel that was of greater long-term detriment to the team's on-field performance.
+The effects of the Maras' parsimony, combined with the uncertainty and instability at the highest managerial level, affected the team's play, most significantly when it came to some apparently inexplicable personnel decisions.